 Tell your child that he or she is loved, special, and important.
 Children's feelings about themselves are often based on how they think their parents and other caregivers feel about them.

 Listen to your child's concerns about his or her weight.
-Overweight children probably know better than anyone else that they have a weight problem.
-They need support, understanding, and encouragement from caring adults.
+He or she needs support, understanding, and encouragement from caring adults.